My Dinner

 • 2 teaspoon baking powder

-• 4 pears I used conference pears but see notes below for extra suggestions.
+• 4 pears 4 firm pears (Conference pears preferred - see notes for alternatives)

 Prevent your screen from going dark